 One could argue that critical self-talk is necessary to improve, and that complacency will get us nowhere.
 But it doesn’t have to be so black and white; we can find a happy medium between perfectionism and complacency.
-The drive to perfectionism isn’t the only way to improve, and surely positive encouragement will make the path of self-development more pleasant.
-Especially in yoga, improvement means a journey towards more acceptance, more awareness, more ease in our body, and it is not about being able to stay very long in a balancing pose, for instance.
+The drive to perfectionism isn’t the only way to improve.
+Surely positive encouragement will make the path of self-development more pleasant.
+Especially in yoga, improvement means a journey towards more acceptance, more awareness, more ease in our body.
+It is not about being able to stay very long in a balancing pose, for instance.
 There is no perfect pose anyway … the body is more interesting than that.

 Wisdom of body and breath

 Quietening the mind is also essential; in our yoga practice we are trying to listen to the wisdom of the body and the breath.
 Our mind does not always know what is best.
 When we allow the mind to control everything, we forget to use the body to find different ways of releasing tension and stress.

 When we listen to our body, rather than beating ourselves up about what it can’t do, we don’t only avoid injuries, but we can also progress more easily.
 The body does not respond well to tension, wilfulness or force.

 When my children were small, books about how to educate children, how to talk to children, etc. taught me a new way of praising.
 It became wrong to say, for example: “that’s an amazing picture, good boy”.
 We had to teach ourselves to say “I really like the way you drew this line and how you used that strong colour there, you are good at using colour”.
 I can assure you this way of speaking did not come naturally.
 It took more effort because in the middle of activity I actually had to pause and look.
 But there is always something positive to see.